 Baltimore Sun News Report - Friday, October 28, 1881

 The Gunfight made the news all across the country, and even world-wide!
-Think when you've played "The Telephone Game" (probably in school!).
+Think about when you've played "The Telephone Game" (probably in school!).
 You know how stories can be changed!
-So as you can see lot of the reports had definite errors!
+So as you can see, this news report (as well as a lot of the other reports) had definite errors!

 WHAT'S YOUR OPINION?

 Have you seen any movies about the Gunfight at the O.K.
 Corral?
 Have you read anything about this gunfight?
 Do you think the Earps were in the right here?
 Or do you think the McLaurys and Clantons were wronged?
 Do you think it was just one of those things - with a bad eventuality?

 Please just Click Here - and comment on our Gunfight Page, to tell us what YOU think!!
 Thanks so much for participating!!

 Some other gunslingers in the old West were known to come through Tombstone Arizona at one point or another.
 Let's see - who were they?